mwvgroup/pittgoogle-client/docs/source/listings.rst

       - Table
       - Description

-    * - lsst
+    * - lsst_simulated
-      - alerts_v7_4
+      - alerts_v9_0
-      - Alert data for LSST schema version 7.4.
-This table is an archive of the lsst-alerts Pub/Sub stream, excluding image cutouts and metadata.
+      - Simulated alert data for LSST schema version 9.0.
+This table is an archive of the lsst-alerts-simulated Pub/Sub stream, excluding image cutouts and metadata.
 It has the same schema as the original alert bytes (except cutouts), including nested and repeated fields.
-        Equivalent tables exist for previous schema versions: alerts_v7_3,  alerts_v7_1.
+The fields `kafkaPublishTimestamp` and `healpix9`, `healpix19`, and `healpix29` are included to support time-based partitioning and spatial clustering, respectively.

-    * - lsst
+    * - lsst_simulated
       - upsilon
       - Results from UPSILoN's (Kim \& Bailer-Jones, 2015) multi-class classification results (e.g., RR Lyrae, Cepheid, Type II Cepheid, Delta Scuti star, eclipsing binary, long-period variable, etc.).
 Contains the predicted label (i.e., class), the probability of the predicted label, and a flag value: 0 (successful classification), 1 (suspicious classification because the period is in period alias or the period SNR is lower than 20) for each band used to observe the diaObject associated with an alert.
+The field `kafkaPublishTimestamp` is included to support time-based partitioning.

-    * - lsst
+    * - lsst_simulated
       - variability
-      - Results from the lsst-variability module.
+      - Results from the lsst-variability-simulated module.
 This table contains Stetson J indices and the number of detections (i.e., data points) for each band used to observe the diaObject associated with an alert.
+The field `kafkaPublishTimestamp` is included to support time-based partitioning.

-    * - lsst
+    * - lsst_simulated
-      - SuperNNova
+      - supernnova
       - Results from a SuperNNova (Möller \& de Boissière, 2019) Type Ia supernova classification (binary).
+The field `kafkaPublishTimestamp` is included to support time-based partitioning.

 Cloud Storage Buckets
 ^^^^^^^^^^^^^^^^^^^^^